 The Bottom Line

 The comments, opinions, and analyses presented are for informational purposes only.
 Refer to the site’s warranty and liability disclaimer for details.
-As of writing, the author holds BTC, ETH, ada, and xrp.
+As of writing, the author holds BTC, ETH, ADA, and XRP.